shrektan/shrektan_blog/content/post/2018-11-14-use-base-serializer-in-the-plumber-api.md

 date: '2018-11-14'
 slug: use-base-serializer-in-the-plumber-api
 categories:
+  - en
+tags:
+  - R
+  - web
   - programming
   - sharing
   - tech
-tags:
-  - R
-  - web
 ---

 Recently, I need to share an R model on the server to my colleagues who use R. [Plumber](https://www.rplumber.io) comes to my mind immediately.
 Build a web API using plumber is really easy.
 I love the roxygen-way to define the API.
 It's elegant and easy to maintain.